 When you hear the phrase “eating disorder,” what do you imagine?
 Perhaps a young woman, maybe a teenage girl, who is very thin and looks ill?
 That describes some people with eating disorders, but the range of these illnesses and who they affect is much wider than that.
 At least 30 million people in the U.S., of all ages and genders, have an eating disorder.
 Many more struggle with food and body image.
 All of them can be helped, but treatment and support are needed.

-National Eating Disorders Awareness Week is Feb.
-26 to March 4.
+The 2019 National Eating Disorders Awareness Week will take place Monday, February 26th – Sunday, March 4th.
 In service of increasing awareness, here’s a quick guide to the most common eating disorders and their symptoms.

 Bulimia is harder to spot than anorexia because people with bulimia often maintain what appears to be a relatively “normal” weight.
 Bulimia is characterized by binges of very large amounts of food, in which the eater feels out of control, followed by purging through vomiting or the use of laxatives or diuretics.
 Some people may follow a binge with excessive exercise or fasting.
 People with bulimia often suffer from a chronic sore throat, decaying teeth, acid reflux, intestinal problems, dehydration and an electrolyte imbalance, which can result in a stroke or heart attack.
 Bulimia is slightly more common than anorexia, affecting 1.5 percent of American women at some point.
 Like anorexia, genetics play a role.
 About 10 percent of people with bulimia also struggle with substance abuse, usually alcohol.